krishaamer/green-filter-research/research/literature/sustainability.md

 Wee, S.-C., Choong, W.-W., & Low, S.-T. (2021).
 Can “Nudging” play a role to promote pro-environmental behaviour? *Environmental Challenges*, *5*, 100364. <https://doi.org/10.1016/j.envc.2021.100364>

 Whitmarsh, L., Player, L., Jiongco, A., James, M., Williams, M., Marks, E., & Kennedy-Williams, P. (2022).
 Climate anxiety: What predicts it and how is it related to climate action? *Journal of Environmental Psychology*, *83*, 101866. <https://doi.org/10.1016/j.jenvp.2022.101866>

+Why tracing seafood from sea to plate is the next frontier in sustainability \| Stories \| WWF. (n.d.).
+In *World Wildlife Fund*. https://www.worldwildlife.org/stories/why-tracing-seafood-from-sea-to-plate-is-the-next-frontier-in-sustainability.

 Wirani, Y., Nabarian, T., & Romadhon, M. S. (2022).
 Evaluation of continued use on Kahoot!
 As a gamification-based learning platform from the perspective of Indonesia students. *Procedia Computer Science*, *197*, 545–556. <https://doi.org/10.1016/j.procs.2021.12.172>